Resources

 Why field size matters

 Rank 20 can mean very different things depending on whether there are 25 swimmers or 250 swimmers in the field.
-Percentile context can help parents understand the scale without turning the result into public comparison.
+Percentile context can help explain the scale without turning the result into public comparison.

-PB Pathway avoids public child leaderboards and named comparisons with other children.
-The product direction is private ranking context for a parent account, where approved data is available, not a public ranking site.
+PB Pathway avoids public swimmer leaderboards and named comparisons with other swimmers.
+The product direction is private ranking context for an account, where approved data is available, not a public ranking site.

 Course, age and date range